async-aws/aws/docs/configuration.md

 # Configuration

-There are some configuration you can pass to an API client.
+There are some configuration options you can pass to an API client.
 Use an instance of the `Configuration` class or a plain array.

 ```php